A Guide to Dimmable LED panel lights

 Choice of dimmer power

 When LED drivers are first switched on, they draw a large amount of current for a very short time, until the capacitors inside them have charged.
 This is known as ‘in-rush”.
-This does not change the overall power consumption at all, so LEDs are still big energy-savers, but it does mean that a dimmer will ‘see’ them as having a higher wattage.
+This does not change the overall power consumption at all, so LEDs are still big energy-savers, but it does mean that a dimmer will ‘see’ them as having a higher wattage for a brief period.

 LED light dimmers therefore are de-rated for use with LED products.
 This means that while the dimmer may show a rating of 400W, the LED dimming rating could be 100W.
 Please therefore always check and adhere to the manufacturer’s rating for LED dimming.